 No spring is complete without the annual festivities on the first day of March to celebrate St David’s Day – you’ll find something going on in most Welsh towns, with a big celebration in Cardiff.
 Neither would Hay-on-Wye be the town that it is without the internationally renowned Hay Festival for literary lovers, held every May.

-Wales is renowned for its fabulous local produce too, and this is celebrated throughout the region, whether with Pembrokeshire Fish Week at the end of June, the Cardiff International Food and Drink Festival in July or The Big Cheese, Caerphilly’s take on foodie revelry – free of charge, too.
+Wales is renowned for its fabulous local produce, too, and this is celebrated throughout the region, whether with Pembrokeshire Fish Week at the end of June, the Cardiff Food and Drink Festival in July or The Big Cheese, Caerphilly’s take on foodie revelry.
 Though the biggest day in the rural/food calendar is the Royal Welsh Show, held at the national showground in Builth Wells, which takes place in July.

 The M4 crosses into South Wales north of Bristol, with access from the south west and north via the M5.
 The M4 travels as far west as Pontarddulais, seven miles west of Swansea, where the A48 picks up to Carmarthen and Pembrokeshire.

-Crossings on the two Severn Bridges are tolled westbound only, i.e. you have to pay to get into Wales on this route, but you can get out for free!
-There is no extra charge for towing a caravan.
-The ‘old’ Severn Bridge (the M48) is best for heading to Chepstow and the Wye Valley while the Second Severn Crossing (the M4) is direct to Newport and Cardiff.
+Crossings on the two Severn Bridges are no longer tolled.
+The Severn Bridge (the M48) is best for heading to Chepstow and the Wye Valley while the Prince of Wales Bridge (the M4) is direct to Newport and Cardiff.

 The main routes passing through the Brecon Beacons National Park should not cause any problems for caravanners, as the roads tend to follow the river valleys.
 There is one significant incline at Bwlch (on the A40 Abergavenny to Brecon road) but this is still passable for caravans.